"In reading the lives of great men, I found that the first victory they won was over themselves... self-discipline with all of them came first".

 A heavy workload + a durable , high-visibility career.

-If Shani rules a kendra or 11, workload = highly professionalized yet socially isolating.
+If Shani activates a kendra or 11, workload = highly professionalized yet socially isolating.

 Otherwise, manual labor and a heavy burden.
 In childhood, Shani in lagna imposes adult responsibilities upon the immature personality.
 A powerful sense of duty pervades the entire life.